shiyaamsundar/CartRabbit/README.md

 2.download frontend  and run npm i to install all required package
 3. npm start to run node to start the server
 4.npm start to run react

+Admin :

+Admin login details
+z@gamil.com
+1234

+admin@gamil.com
+1234

+If you want to add admin
+In the user db change role from 0 to 1